Matt Rahn: Sioux City Bandits

 Rahn played the 2015 and 2016 season with the Sioux City Bandits of Champions Indoor Football.
 On February 22, 2017, in late February Rahn was talked out of retirement and re-signed for the 2017 season.
 Rahn signed back with the Sioux City Bandits for the 2018 season, as the oldest player in the league helped his team to the Championship game while earning First Team CIF North honors.

-Coaching
+Coaching career

 Since 2020, Matt has been the acting head coach of the College of DuPage Chaparrals football team.